 Photographers import and edit their RAW image data in photo-editing software like Photoshop Lightroom, for example.
-From there, they can adjust the RAW image data for exposure, white balance, colour balance and much more.
+From there, they can adjust the RAW image data for exposure, white balance, color balance, and much more.
 The last step is to convert the RAW file into a different type of raster image format, resizing and compressing it to fit its intended use, whether it's in print or online.

 Advantages and disadvantages of RAW files.